vectordotdev/vector/scripts/ci-docker-images/README.md

 ## `builder-*` Images

 The `builder-*` images are our own target builder images.
-They represent the finaly environment where the build actually happens.
+They represent the final environment where the build actually happens.
 In some cases they extend the `builde-base-*` images described above.

 ## `releaser-*` Images